 In this article, I showed you how to create a hunting query with a Livestream session in Azure Sentinel that will trigger an alert when your storage account keys are enumerated.
 Then I have created an analytic rule that will automatically trigger a security playbook to inform the organization’s Security Operation Center (SOC) team of this suspicious activity.

-Please note that this is only one automation scenario I showed you on how to respond to security threats by posting a message on Microsoft Teams, you could also automatically block the IP address or you could disable Allow shared key access, so any requests to the storage account that are authorized with Shared Key, including shared access signatures (SAS), will be denied, etc. There are plenty of playbooks available in the Azure Sentinels GitHub page contributed by the community and Microsoft security experts that you can leverage.
+Please note that this is only one automation scenario I showed you on how to respond to security threats by posting a message on Microsoft Teams, you could also automatically block the IP address or you could disable Allow shared key access, so any requests to the storage account that are authorized with Shared Key, including shared access signatures (SAS), will be denied, etc. There are plenty of playbooks available on the Azure Sentinels GitHub page contributed by the community and Microsoft security experts that you can leverage.

 Additional resources I highly encourage you to check: